Technology

 Potential for Abuse

 Elder adults are at potential risk of abuse when using new or unfamiliar technologies.
-There are a variety of online resources with guidance on tech safety for older adults:
+There are a variety of online resources with guidance on tech safety for older adults such as these from the National Clearinghouse on Abuse in Later Life (NCALL) and National Center on Elder Abuse (NCEA):

-More articles like this can be found at Community Solutions to Sexual and Domestic Violence: Virginia., a program of The Virginia Partnership for Community Defined Solutions to Violence Against Women.
+More articles like these can be found at Community Solutions to Sexual and Domestic Violence: Virginia, a program of The Virginia Partnership for Community Defined Solutions to Violence Against Women.